shuimuliang/cregis-api/en/request-apis/validation-address-legality.md

 POST /api/v1/address/legal

 Verify the legality of the address format.
-It can be verified before initiating a withdrawal to ensure the receiving address is valid before executing the withdrawal operation.
+It can be verified before create a `payout` request to ensure the receiving address is valid.

 ### Request